StanfordVL/behavior/docs/agents.md

 We acknowledge grasping as one of the most difficult elements in the physical interaction between the agents and the environment.
 To alleviate the difficulty and enable research in other areas (e.g. planning, perception,...), we propose three grasping modes for BEHAVIOR:
-- Physical Grasping: This mode does not make any simplification in the grasping process.
+- **Physical Grasping**: This mode does not make any simplification in the grasping process.
 Grasping is the result of a fully simulated interactions between the agent's hand/fingers and the objects.
 This mode is the most difficult but also the most realistic.

-- Assistive Grasping: We simplify the grasping process with a mechanism that creates a rigid connection between the agent's hand and an object if: 1) the gripper DoF is closed over a threshold, and 2) the object is "inside" the hand.
+- **Assistive Grasping**: We simplify the grasping process with a mechanism that creates a rigid connection between the agent's hand and an object if: 1) the gripper DoF is closed over a threshold, and 2) the object is "inside" the hand.
 The joint created by assistive grasping between hand and object is removed if the constraint is violated because of a large force or because the object and the hand move apart (the physics engine cannot enforce the rigid connection due to other constraints), or when the grasping DoF goes under the activation threshold.
   The definition of "inside the hand" depends on the embodiment:
     - For BehaviorRobot: an object object is "inside the hand" if it is intersected by rays projected from the palm to the fingertips of the hand, and the hand is applying a non-zero force to it.
     - For FetchRobot: and object "inside the hand" if it is in contact with both fingers of the end-effector, and the contact point is in the inner part of the fingers.
   Assistive grasping simplifies the interaction but forces the agent to move in a realistic way to succeed in the grasp by placing the objects inside the hands, between the fingers.

-- Sticky Mitten: An alternative simplified grasping that creates a rigid connection between the hand and an object if the grasping DoF goes over a threshold while the hand is in contact with the object.
+- **Sticky Mitten**: An alternative simplified grasping that creates a rigid connection between the hand and an object if the grasping DoF goes over a threshold while the hand is in contact with the object.
 Using the sticky mitten, agents do not need to place the fingers around an object to grasp it.

 ## Add your own embodiment!

 You can add your own embodiment to BEHAVIOR.
-For that, you will need to add it to iGibson following the specific instructions [here]().
+For that, you will need to add it to iGibson following the specific instructions [here]()TODO.